 The statement should not exceed three pages and should address the following questions:

-Note: Applications received after these dates will be reviewed on a space available basis.
+* Applications received after this date will be reviewed on a space available basis.